The One Accessory You Need to Copy Meghan Markle’s Effortless Travel Style

 When it comes to picking a celebrity style muse, one thing’s for sure: Meghan Markle is definitely not a bad choice.
 The future royal’s style — whether it’s breaking unofficial royal fashion rules while out with fiancé Prince Harry, or twinning with Kate Middleton alongside Queen Elizabeth II — is nothing short of covetable.

 She always manages to look effortless and relaxed, while still remaining polished.
-So, of course you can’t blame us (and the rest of the internet) for wanting to cop her style, especially when we’ve found one of her fashion essentials available for purchase — and with a 40% off promo code, might we add.
+So, of course you can’t blame us (and the rest of the internet) for wanting to cop her style, especially when we’ve found one of her fashion essentials available for purchase — and with a discount offer, might we add.

 Related: Meghan Markle Has a Genius $8 Packing Secret.